robrix/languages-all-the-way-down/README.md

 - me
 - languages?

+- caveats
-- law of the implement
+  - law of the implement/“everything looks like a compilers problem”
+  - assume some familiarity with monads/monad transformers
   - will define algebraic effects & effect handlers later

 - effects & handlers are useful for pragmatic software engineering
 - effects & handlers allow us to view application architecture & design through the lens of language design